 ITU has prepared an example of a so-called Confidentiality Agreement that you and the company can use, but this is not a requirement.
 Many companies prefer to use their own agreement, or make changes / additions to the template, ITU has made.

 A Confidentiality Agreement is between you and the company, and ITU is not a part of the agreement.
 Therefore, you do not need a signature from your supervisor or any other ITU representative.
 For this reason as well, you must be extra careful what you agree to, as the agreement is your responsibility.

-ITU has prepared an example of a Confidentiality Agreement that you and the company can use, but this is not a requirement.
-Many companies prefer to use their own Confidentiality Agreement, or make changes / additions to the template, ITU has made, and this permitted as well.
-However, we recommend that you show the Confidentiality Agreement to your supervisor before you sign it, so you and your supervisor can ensure that the agreement does not contain elements, which are in violation with ITU regulations for projects and exams.
+We recommend that you show the agreement to your supervisor before you sign it, so you and your supervisor can ensure that the agreement does not contain elements, which are in violation with ITU regulations for projects and exams.

 If necessary, you can mark in LearnIT that the assignment is confidential, when you submit it.
 In addition, the oral exam will be held behind closed doors, i.e. without an audience, on your request.